Yuxiang-Huang/Astro-Party/README.md

      *  (10-14-2022): Today I switched all the background pictures to my own and playtested with members in Stuy Game Devs.

      *  (10-29-2022): Today I started with fixing the issues I found when play testing with my friends few days ago.
 I fixed the resetting of map 6, added more directions and ordered them in tutorial, and added pause text.
 Lastly, I remade map2 to be a more chaotic system with rotating blocks using rigidbody instead of translate.
+     *  (10-30-2022): Today I added the translation of the scoreboard when the player point exceed the point required to win.
+Then, I added the tie breaker system and use functions to reduce code in ScoreManager.
+Lastly, I play tested and fix issues I found; mainly the AI tracing issue.